PQCraft/ESPBASIC/README.md

 # ESPBASIC
 BASIC for the ESP32.
-FabGL is used as the GFX engine.
+FabGL is used as the graphics engine.